 James Hurley assumed the directorship of Wisconsin Sea Grant on May 1, 2012.
 Hurley has a Ph.D. in water chemistry from the University of Wisconsin-Madison.
 In addition to his director position, Hurley holds a 25 percent faculty appointment in the Department of Civil and Environmental Engineering at the University of Wisconsin-Madison.
 He has published more than 65 research articles in his field.
 Hurley chairs the graduate program in environmental chemistry and technology and maintains an active research program as well as teaches graduate-level courses.
 Hurley’s recent research has centered on cycling of mercury in the aquatic environment, especially with regard to factors affecting bioaccumulation in plankton and fish.
 He uses stable isotopic techniques to study transport and transformations of trace metals in the environment.
 Hurley chaired several regional and national Sea Grant committees and was a member of the U.S. Environmental Protection Agency Science Advisory Board, which developed a risk assessment for U.S. mercury emissions in 2011.
-He is serving as president of the Sea Grant Association until 2019.
+He served as president of the Sea Grant Association until Jan.
+1, 2019.

 Moira Harrington is the assistant director for communications, directing the creation of materials that promote science literacy and overseeing media relations and social media.
 Harrington also assists with external relations.
 She is a former reporter for newspapers, magazines and a statehouse news service.
 She also worked for Wisconsin’s statewide public television broadcasting system, and as the state director and press secretary for former U.S. Sen. Russ Feingold of Wisconsin.
 Harrington holds bachelor’s degrees in journalism and political science from the University of Wisconsin-Madison.